enzorossetto/GoBarber_backend/README.md

       "password": string
     }

+`POST /password/forgot`: send an email with recover password URL by sending a JSON as request body with `email`.

+`POST /password/reset`: change users password by sending as body inside a JSON the new `password` and recover `token` present on above endpoint recover password URL.

 `POST /sessions`: create a new session to an user passing `email` and `password`.
 This route returns user information and a JSON Web Token.
 Example:

     {